 For more information see the UC course page or contact: [email protected] or [email protected]

-The course starts on Monday 27 March and concludes on 21 May 2023 (course content is 7 weeks but the course will be open for 8 weeks).
+The course starts on Monday 9 October and concludes on Friday 24 November 2023.
 Please register your interest or request more information at: [email protected]

 ALIA Members: AUD$495 / Non-ALIA Members: AUD$595